 An attorney will help you prove each element of negligence to hold the responsible party liable for your damages.
 They’ll gather evidence, such as medical records, police reports, eyewitness testimony, expert witness opinions, photos, and videos to build your case.

-Contact Petrov Law Firm today for help.
+Contact Petrov Personal Injury Lawyers today for help.